SalaheddineAD/SalaheddineAD/README.md

-- 👋 Hi, I’m Salah-Eddine Ait Daoud
+- 👋 Hi, I’m Salah-Eddine Ait Daoud, Data Scientist
-  Data Scientist
-- 👀 I’m interested in AI, IOT and Data Science
+- 👀 I’m interested in AI and machine learning
 - 📫 you can DM me on Linkedin https://www.linkedin.com/in/salah-eddine-ait-daoud-491664201/

 <!---